The Mystical Nativity: Historical context

 The painting emerged from the city of Florence in a time when the preacher Girolamo Savonarola held the city in its grip.
 He had arrived in Florence in 1490 and was repelled by the artistic glory and enormous wealth that so impressed the world.
 He preached that Florence was a corrupt and vice-ridden place.
 A great scourge was approaching – and then his words had assumed a terrifying reality: the Italian War of 1494–1498.
 In 1494, a huge French army invaded Italy and troops entered Florence.
 The Florentines feared the King of France meant to sack the city.
 Savonarola stepped into the political vacuum, he met with the French king and persuaded him to leave Florence peacefully.
 In their gratitude and relief the Florentines increasingly saw the friar as a prophet and his preaching attracted huge crowds to Florence Cathedral.
 Savonarola claimed that Florence could become the new Jerusalem if the citizens would repent and abandon their sinful luxuries – and that included much of their art.
 His beliefs were made real as groups of evangelical youths went onto the streets to encourage people to part with their luxuries, their lewd pictures, and books, their vanities, combs, mirrors.
 Botticelli may well have seen his own paintings fed to the flames.
 Yet the artist might not have objected because, like much of the city, he too had come under the sway of Savonarola.
 It seems that a sermon preached by Savonarola bears directly upon the Mystical Nativity.

 A sermon Savonarola had preached set forth a vision resembling what appears in the painting.

-For years Savonarola held Florence in his hand, but his hard line charismatic rule made him powerful political enemies.
+For years Savonarola held Florence in his hand, but his hardline charismatic rule made him powerful political enemies.
 He was challenged to prove his holiness by walking through fire and when he refused, the tide of opinion turned against him.
 He was arrested and under torture, confessed to being a false prophet.
 On 23 May 1498, he was hanged with two of his leading lieutenants, their bodies burnt, and their ashes scattered in the river Arno.
 Some see the figures of the three men at the bottom of the painting as representatives of the three executed holy men, raised up, and restored to grace – but persecution not peace awaited Savonarola's followers and it was in an atmosphere of oppression that Botticelli painted the Mystical Nativity.